Should You Hire Two Photographers Instead of One?

 The benefits to having a second shooter can be considerable.
-Logistically it’s just not possible for a single photographer to be in two places at once and there are so many wonderful moments during the ceremony and reception that will be missed forever if your photographer is busy focusing on one element of your wedding.
-This is where a second shooter can really help out and hiring two wedding photographers instead of one is the way to go.
+Logistically it’s just not possible for a single photographer to be in two places at once.
+There are so many wonderful moments during the ceremony and reception that will be missed if your photographer is focusing on one element of your wedding.
+This is where a second shooter can really help out.
+Making sure you have at least two wedding photographers instead of one is the way to go.

 - What happens if your photographer has equipment failure?